 But more doubtful is the return of Jesse Pinkman after actor Aaron Paul told Digital Spy: “I can't imagine him showing up in Better Call Saul".

 What happens to Lalo, Nacho and Howard?

-But the big question is what happens to the Better Call Saul characters who don’t make it to Breaking Bad?
+But the big question at the beginning of season 6 was what happens to the Better Call Saul characters who don’t make it to Breaking Bad?

 Cartel enforcer Lalo Salamanca (Tony Dalton) has been a loose canon since he arrived in season 4, so whatever his exit storyline, it’s bound to be explosive.